Blog

 They can also be used to assess questions which are too expensive to test with data collection – like air quality at a regional or global scale.

 Models rely on accurate inputs.
 Meteorological data needs to be treated with particular care, as wind speed and direction plays a pivotal role in dispersion.
 Pre-processed data are available on line.
-Guidance is available on line from many regulators, covering best practise, which in some cases includes emission factors and model parameters, as often these are controlled by regulators.
+Guidance is available on line from many regulators, covering best practice, which in some cases includes emission factors and model parameters, as often these are controlled by regulators.
 Here’s an example.

 Types of models